Zcrass/Amphora_code_challenge/README.md

 ## Prerequisites

-For run the code presented bellow you will need some packages already installed in your system: caret class dplyr docstring ggplot2 gridExtra naivebayes plotly poppr randomForest scorecard
+For run the code presented bellow you will need some packages already installed in your system: caret, class, dplyr, docstring, ggplot2, gridExtra, naivebayes, plotly, poppr, randomForest, scorecard.

 ## Task 1: Merge multiple files into a single table